tsmarques/WikiGraph/README.md

 ###Bugs

-      * Time it takes to run an algorithm is displayed as zero
+      * Time it takes to run an algorithm is always displayed as zero